Peach State Classic

 General Notes

--Do not over-adapt!
+-Do not over-adapt.
 Do what you do, do it well, and you will get my ballot.

--I am easily impressed by debaters who demonstrate that they command an extensive but approachable understanding of American foreign policy, the internal politics of other countries, "critical" debates in academia, etc. I am easily depressed by debates who's knowledge of these subject is superficial or who can not describe these things in a way that is easily digestible.
+-I am easily impressed by debaters who demonstrate that they command an extensive but approachable understanding of American foreign policy, the internal politics of other countries, "critical" debates in academia, etc. I am easily depressed by debaters who's knowledge of these subject is superficial or who can not describe these things in a way that is easily digestible.
 The best way to prove to me your quality as a speaker is to debate an important area of study both in-depth and in a way that a non-expert could understand.

 -Read re-highlightings.